apoulias/sonoff-diy-OTA-firmware/README.md

 ```
 python main.py
 ```
+The commands may differ to Windows.

-## DO NOT try to flash firmware that is larger than 508KB.
+## Do not try to flash firmware that is larger than 508KB.
 Use something like the tasmota-lite.bin and later from within tasmota, flash the complete firmware.

 ## Process steps:
-1. Download the firmware file.
+1. Download the firmware file (for example tasmota-lite.bin).
 2. Run the main.py script.
-3. Discover all Ewelink devices on the network using mDNS (thanks to zeroconf https://pypi.org/project/zeroconf).
-The discovery stops by pressing Enter.
+3. Wait until your device gets discovered.
+If so, the discovery stops by pressing Enter.
+The process detects all Ewelink devices on the network using mDNS (thanks to zeroconf https://pypi.org/project/zeroconf).
 4. Select the device to upload the new firmware.
 5. The HTTP server starts(thanks to RangeHTTPServer https://github.com/danvk/RangeHTTPServer) to serve the directory of the selected firmware.
 6. The process makes sure the OTA functionality is unlocked, using the appropriate REST request.